mypreview/GEO-Top-Bar/docs/portability.md

 Navigate to **Appearance > Customize > GEO Top Bar > Portability** and here you will be able to locate the **"Import Settings"** option.

-Once you have exported a GEO Top Bar settings, you can import it onto a new website.
+?> Once you have exported a GEO Top Bar settings, you can import it onto a new website.
 You will be using the same portability section to do this.
-This time you will need to click the "Import" tab to reveal the import options.

 Inside the Portability section, click the **Choose File** area and locate the **.JSON** file that you previously exported.
 Once you have selected the file, click the blue **Import** button to begin importing.
 Once the import process has completed, you will notice that the GEO Top Bar plugin configuration and settings have been added to your WordPress customizer area.